 No structures for the South Island development zones have been designed or even contemplated at this time.
-Therefore, the shadows analysis for full development of the Proposed Project will identify and map sensitive receptors, including open spaces, historic structures, and important natural features, and describe the distance between these receptors and the development zones; identify the potential users; and describe the proposed vegetation and consider its potential sensitivity to increased shadows.
+Therefore, the shadows analysis for full development of the Proposed Project will identify and map sensitive receptors, including open spaces, historic structures, and important natural features, and describe the distance between these receptors and the development zones.; identify the potential users; and describe the proposed vegetation and consider its potential sensitivity to increased shadows.
+The analysis will consider the potential uses and vegetation of the sensitive receptors and describe their potential sensitivity to increased shadows.